alexjoo-kang/MegaClustFold/README.md

 MSEQNNTEMTFQIQRIYTKDISFEYKKMVDGVEKMVVKAFSKLGAEMDKLDSIEQKKLNQTSKLTMELESTFKVVVYKPWTKLLTP
 ```

-Use one sequence at a time in the ColabFold notebook (`Run All`) and download the resulting files, which includes `.pdb` files.
+Use one sequence at a time in the ColabFold notebook and download the resulting files, which includes `.pdb` files.

 ---